indie-zen/zscript/ZSCRIPT.md

 With ZScript, the default is the creation of a macro / metadata and it requires additional / special syntax to execute the code.

-Instead of a REPL (read, evaluate, print loop), we have a read, compile, manipulate, subscribe.
-The compile / manipulate steps are where functions are compiled and then manipulated, and instead of a single execution, the results are a subscription, so if values change then the functions are re-executed as required for the subscription.
+Instead of a REPL (read, evaluate, print loop), the default interactive steps within ZScript are read, compile, manipulate, publish, subscribe.
+The compile / manipulate steps are where functions are compiled and then manipulated, and instead of a single execution, the results are published, so if values change then the functions are re-executed as required to satisfy subscriptions.

 ### Reactive

 Zen Spaces functions are executed in a reactive way, with function calls memoized and normally implemented as a subscription instead of as a single function call.
-This could easily be implemented in other languages (Python, ES6, Lisp) but the memoized / reactive functions would require additional syntax instead of being the default behavior
+This could easily be implemented in other languages (Python, ES6, Lisp) but the memoized / reactive functions would require additional syntax instead of being the default behavior.

 ### Event sourced